 I hated how pleading my voice sounded as I spoke to her.
 "Please cover for me, I wont be out long…I promise."

 "C'mon, I'll do something in exchange."
 I offered, knowing that I might just end up streaking or doing something equally mortifying.

 "Hmm…I don't know."
 She cocked her head to the side and sighed.
-"Maybe if you ask Mom again, she'll let you go."
+"Maybe if you ask Mom again, she'll cancel her plans and let you go."

 I checked my cringe at hearing Lucy being referred to as mom.
-It's not that I hate Lucy, it's just that I know she's not my mom…I know my real mom is out there somewhere, and I want to meet her.
+It's not that I didn't like Lucy, it's just that I know she's not my mom…I know my real died during birth and wouldn't be back to collect my like Tina's would be.
 "You know she won't."